-In honor of Memorial Day, here are some books that take a close look at the realities of war and its short and long term effects on soldiers and their families.
+In honor of U.S. soldiers, here are some books that take a close look at the realities of war and its short and long term effects on soldiers and their families.

 In Personal Effects, Matt is in high school when his brother, T.J., dies in the Iraq war.
 When his brother's belongings are given to the family, he discovers a whole hidden side of his brother that takes him on a journey.
 With little support from his dad, and an absent mother, he learns to stand up for himself and start to be the man he wants to be.